-The bottom line is while there are several things we can’t control in 2021, bad breath is not one of them!
+The bottom line is while there are several things we can’t control, bad breath is not one of them!
 Remember, while chewing gums and mouth fresheners can mask your breath temporarily, treating bad breath at its source is the most long-term and effective solution.

 Dente91 Mouthwash contains an evolutionary ingredient called Lactoferrin, which has antibacterial, anti-inflammatory and antifungal properties and is instrumental in protecting your teeth from plaque and dental caries.